 Unlike the Bay Area, Nashville is presenting voters with a comprehensive plan that can realistically change how residents travel.
 While TRANSDEF has no opinion on the merits of the proposal, we applaud the innovation and courage of the agencies and groups involved in developing this proposal.
 It clearly is bold–and potentially very effective.
 Read more about the plan here.
 This is what real planning looks like.

-TagsARB, Autonomous vehicles, BAAQMD, BART, Caltrain, Caltrans, Cap & Trade, Capitol Corridor, Carbon Tax, Central Subway, CEQA, Climate Science, Congestion, Contra Costa, CTC, Dumbarton, Europe, Federal, Guy Span, Highway Widening, HOT, HOV, HSR Litigation, Induced Demand, Legislature, Marin, Muni, Oakland, Parking, Preemption, Press, RM3, RTP, Sacramento, San Joaquin, Smart Growth, SNCF-French Railways, Sonoma, STA, STB, Taxes, TRAC, VTA,
+TagsARB, Autonomous vehicles, BAAQMD, BART, Caltrain, Caltrans, Cap & Trade, Capitol Corridor, Carbon Tax, Central Subway, CEQA, Climate Science, Congestion, Contra Costa, CTC, Dumbarton, Europe, Federal, Guy Span, Highway Widening, HOT, Housing, HOV, HSR Litigation, Induced Demand, Legislature, Marin, Muni, NWP, Oakland, Parking, Preemption, Press, RM3, RTP, Sacramento, San Joaquin, Seattle, Smart Growth, SNCF-French Railways, Sonoma, STA, STB, Taxes, TRAC, VTA,